 Figure 2d: Percentage Evaluation of QoS in the three LGAs (TTLGAs) of the study

 The comparison of the evaluation across the LGAs of study is given in Figure 2e.
 It shows some level of homogeneity in the outcomes and the average QoS Evaluation (AQoSE) are higher than the percentage evaluation of accessibility, transport fare (cost), travel and waiting time.
-However, AQoSE are lower than the percentage evaluation of comfort, driver’s attitude, speed, safety and bus stops.
+However, AQoSE are lower than the percentage evaluation of comfort, driver’s attitude, speed, safety, and bus stops.

 Figure 2e: Comparison of the evaluation across the LGAs of study